+Lineup protocols are not only useful for implicit testing: they also have parallels to hypothesis testing that can be leveraged in uncertainty visualisation.
+The concept of signal suppression is, at its core, an assertion of statistical validity: the visibility of signals should be directly proportional to \(p\)-values or some equivalent measure.
+This comparison is not new in uncertainty visualisation, where parallels have been drawn to frequentist statistics by \citet{Correll2014}, who compared results to Cohen's D, and to Bayesian statistics by \citet{Kim2019}, who evaluated plots based on their impact on the users' prior beliefs.
+The comparison to hypothesis testing is far more natural for the lineup protocol, which has a visual test statistic \citep{Majumder2013} and can be compared to standard statistical tests using power curves \citep{Patrick2023}.
+The connections between lineups and uncertainty visualisation are numerous and have been previously identified in the development of HOPs \citep{Hullman2015}.

+The lineup protocol and uncertainty visualisations are similar: lineups were designed for checking if perceived patterns are real or merely the result of chance \citep{Buja2009, Wickham2010}.
+As both approaches are attempting to do the same thing, it is likely that we are unable to leverage the lineup protocol directly to evaluate uncertainty visualisation, but a new evaluation methodology should try to learn from the success of the lineup approach.
+Designing an implicit testing method for uncertainty visualisation that allows us to draw parallels to standard notions of statistical significance would solve many of the issues with the current evaluation approaches.

-\section{Conclusions and Future work}
+\section{Conclusions and Future Work}

-This paper has identified gaps in the uncertainty visualisation literature that must be filled for the field to progress.
-We formalised the uncertainty visualisation problem, and in doing so highlighted an untouched area of uncertainty visualisation research.
+This paper examines the literature and provides suggestions for a structural framework to support uncertainty visualisation.
+Particularly, we propose that uncertainty visualisation should accomplish signal suppression, dampening weak signals and amplifying strong signals.
+We have also highlighted several gaps in the existing literature.

-\emph{Experimental practices on uncertainty visualisation need to be standardised.} Uncertainty visualisations for decision making treat uncertainty as signal, while visualisations for signal-suppression treat uncertainty as noise.
-As the literature currently exists, there is no way to combine papers to get a meaningful sense of how uncertainty information is understood by a viewer.
-Researchers need to ensure that when they identify the motivation behind their visualisation technique, and that their evaluation methods match the motivations of the paper.
-Additionally \emph{evaluation methods that evaluate uncertainty as noise need to be developed.}
+\emph{Experimental practices on uncertainty visualisation need standards.} Some existing evaluation experiments treat uncertainty as a signal, while others treat uncertainty as noise.
+As a result, it is difficult to combine results from papers to get a meaningful sense of how uncertainty information is understood by a viewer.
+Researchers need to ensure that when they identify the motivation behind their visualisation technique, their evaluation methods align with the stated goals of the paper.

-\emph{Experimenters should consider evaluating visual aesthetics on how well they suppress information in a graphic.} Research into separability and integrability is of particular interest to uncertainty visualisation, as it allows interference from the uncertainty variable.
+\emph{Experimental methods that evaluate uncertainty as noise need to be developed.} Research into separability and integrability of signal and noise is of particular interest to uncertainty visualisation, as it allows assessment of the interference between the two.
 When designing experiments, authors often choose aesthetics that are visually distinguishable; uncertainty visualisation authors should consider doing the opposite.